zhouhuashan/onnxruntime/README.md

 cmake .. -G "Visual Studio 14 2015" -A x64   -DCMAKE_BUILD_TYPE=%CMAKE_BUILD_TYPE% -DCMAKE_CXX_FLAGS="/arch:AVX2 /openmp"
 ```
 ## CUDA
-To build Lotus with CUDA support, download CUDA8 and CUDNN6 from NVidia.
+To build Lotus with CUDA support, download CUDA9.1 and CUDNN6 from NVidia and CMake 3.11 For VisualStudio 2017, it also need VC compiler v14.11, instead of default v14.13.
 Once installed you can call cmake for Lotus as follows:
 ```
-cmake .. -G "Visual Studio 14 2015" -A x64   -DCMAKE_BUILD_TYPE=%CMAKE_BUILD_TYPE% -Dlotus_USE_CUDA=ON -Dlotus_CUDNN_HOME=%CUDNN_HOME%
+python %~dp0\tools\ci_build\build.py --build_dir %~dp0\build\Windows --use_cuda --cudnn_home %CUDNN_HOME% %*

 you may have to specify your root CUDA installation directory via -DCUDA_TOOLKIT_ROOT_DIR
 ```